osl_dynamics.analysis.spectral#

 Calculates mode-specific spectra by regressing a spectrogram with alpha.

-We use _welch_spectrogram to calculate the spectrogram.
+We use osl_dynamics.analysis.spectral._welch_spectrogram() to calculate the spectrogram.

 Parameters: